30 Days by the Sea and Beyond

 I agree to:

-Treat this season as a threshold, not a test
+- Treat this season as a threshold, a passage rather than a proving ground

-I accept that being enough is not something I earn.
+I accept that being enough is already true.

 ARTICLE VII: WHEN I STRAY FROM THIS AGREEMENT